silasdani/bullet-services/docs/webflow_webhooks.md

 ### Webhook Flow

 1. **Change in Webflow**: A WRS item is created, updated, or published in Webflow
-2. **Webhook Triggered**: Webflow sends a POST request to your webhook endpoint
+2. **Webhook Triggered**: Webflow sends a POST request to your webhook endpoint with complete item data
 3. **Signature Verification**: The webhook verifies the request is from Webflow (if secret is configured)
-4. **Fetch Latest Data**: The webhook fetches the complete item data from Webflow API
+4. **Timestamp Validation**: The webhook validates the timestamp to prevent replay attacks
-5. **Sync to Rails**: Uses `WrsSyncService` to update the Rails database
+5. **Sync to Rails**: Uses `WrsSyncService` to update the Rails database with the webhook payload data
 6. **Response**: Returns success/failure status to Webflow

+**Note:** The webhook uses the complete item data included in the webhook payload, so no additional API calls to Webflow are needed.
+This makes the webhook faster and avoids rate limiting issues.

 ### What Gets Synced